iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

                                       input: "5")
 ~~~~~~~~

-…and then a view controller can implement the item's action to enable the menu item and perform an action when it's chosen.
+Once the menu item is in place, a view controller can implement the item's action to enable the menu item and perform an action when it's chosen.

 ~~~~~~~~ swift
 @objc func applyFiveStarRating(_ sender: UICommand) {